-“I say ‘poke holes in it’ and I’ll take it back and revise it,” Carol said.
-“Once you have that, you can now reverse engineer it into your entire survey design.
-That way you know you are not asking too much or too little.”
+“I say ‘poke holes in it,’ and I’ll take it back and revise it,” Carol said.
+“Once you have that, you can reverse engineer it into your entire survey design.
+That way, you know you are not asking too much or too little.”

 2. Understand the target audience precisely

 This is who you are trying to hear from.
-For example, if you want to find out if people that workout prefer to exercise at home or at the gym, it makes only sense to talk to people who actually work out.
+So, for example, if you want to find out if people who work out prefer to exercise at home or the gym, it makes only sense to talk to people who work out.

-Given that the report and results will be shared with other stakeholders, make sure everyone involved agrees on the target audience.
+Given that the report and results will be shared with other stakeholders, ensure everyone agrees on the target audience.

-“Go and interview those stakeholders and find out who it is they want to hear from,” said Carol.
+“Go and interview those stakeholders and find out who they want to hear from,” said Carol.

-Then write your screening questions in a way that they can’t be gamed, Carol said.
+Then write your screening questions so they can’t be gamed, Carol said.